by Laura Johnson, EA

 If you have inherited an IRA, consider changing the allocation of assets inside the account.
 The decedent may have invested in assets suitable for his or her time of life.
 But that may not be the best asset allocation for a younger beneficiary.
 You should talk to your financial advisor about choosing the appropriate asset allocation for your needs.

 At John Schachter + Associates, we help our clients make the most of inherited traditional and Roth IRAs.
-Let us know if we can help you.
+Talk to us.
+Let us know how we can help you!